phalcon-orphanage/docs/en/api/phalcon_filter.md

 ```php
 public function newInstance(): FilterInterface;
 ```
-Returns a Locator object with all the helpers defined in anonynous functions
+Returns a Locator object with all the helpers defined in anonymous functions